Kroncong: History

 The small kroncong guitar, also the name of a music, is derived from the Portuguese braguinha, sharing its roots with the Hawaiian ukulele.
 Kroncong music is believed to have originated in the communities of freed Portuguese slaves called Mardijkers in the 16th century.
 European influence from this time can also be heard in the music of the Batak people of North Sumatra.
 From the end of the 19th century, the beginnings of guitar accompaniment incorporated within a distinctly Indonesian idiom in music came from Sumatra, South Sulawesi and elsewhere.

+In 1661, the Dutch East India Company (VOC) administration freed Portuguese prisoners and slaves from Goa (India) living in Kampung Tugu on the condition that they convert from Catholicism to Protestantism.
+As a result, the practice of singing fado evolved to align with Protestant church music, which predominantly used major scales.

+Subsequently, around 1880, keroncong music emerged as a distinct genre.
+In its early development, keroncong was also influenced by Hawaiian music, which likewise employed major scales and experienced rapid growth in Indonesia alongside keroncong.
+This influence can be seen in Ambonese musical traditions and groups such as The Hawaiian Seniors, led by Police Chief Hoegeng.

+Some early musical performers and songs of kroncong were common to the musical cultures of Indonesia and Malaysia/Singapore.
+Some of the 1940s and 1950s Malaysian pop singers had kroncong background.

 Kroncong (currently spelled Keroncong in Indonesian) is now considered as old-fashioned folk music by most Indonesian youth, although efforts have been made since the 1960s to modernize the genre by adding electric guitars, keyboards and drums, notably in the so-called Pop Keroncong sung by Hetty Koes Endang.
 The melancholic spirit of traditional acoustic Kroncong (similar to Portuguese Fado music) has been recorded by Krontjong Poesaka Moresco Toegoe Jakarta-based in Tugu, who have performed at the well-known Indo festival 'Pasar Malam Besar' in The Hague.
 Considered as a Eurasian art form, Kroncong features prominently each year at the Tong Tong Fair.
 The genre is also being evolved in new directions by Indo artists in the Netherlands.